 ✅ No Grace Period

 In Rhode Island, the law does not specify a maximum late fee you can charge.
 Businesses in Rhode Island may apply fees without offering a late payment window.
-However, as best practice, we would advise offering a seven-day grace period as a goodwill gesture.
+However, as best practice, we would advise offering a five to seven-day grace period as a goodwill gesture.

 ✅ No Max Late Fee